Toys 3D Printing

 1. 3D printing is an 80s baby

 3D printing has been around for a while.
 But just how long is a time?
 Well, 3D printing technology has been in existence since the 1980s.
 Although the most recent buzz about 3D printing only started making waves in the last decade, this game-changing technology was first patented by some Frenchmen in 1984.
-Forty years after, additive manufacturing remains a force to reckon with whether you’re prototyping, mass-producing, or just being creative in your own apartment.
-And oh, like all 80s baby, 3D printing rocks!
+Forty years later, additive manufacturing remains a force to be reckoned with, whether you’re prototyping, mass-producing, or simply being creative in your own apartment.
+And oh, like all 80s babies, 3D printing rocks!

 3. 3D printing can do much more than prototyping